-- "Relock if not opened" The central locking system automatically locks the vehicle after a short time when no door has been opened. - "Lock after driving" The central locking system automatically locks the vehicle as soon as you drive off. - The setting is selected.
+- Relock if not opened The central locking system automatically locks the vehicle after a short time if no door has been opened. - Lock after driving The central locking system automatically locks the vehicle as soon as you begin to drive.

+The setting is selected.